dev-leiva/simple-soundboard/README.md

-Here's the updated README with outdated references removed and the new changelog information integrated:

 # Simple Soundboard

 A low-latency Windows soundboard application that mixes microphone input with triggered sound files and outputs to virtual or physical audio devices.
 Perfect for Discord, OBS, streaming, and content creation.